COMPARISON

 • Extra leagues: €4–€19/month each

 A practical example: say you want Premier League, Champions League, and a few other European leagues with player stats.
 That is at least the Growth plan at €99/month.
-Add odds data (€15) and xG metrics (€24), and you are at €138/month before any overage charges.
+Add odds data (€15) and xG metrics (€24), and you are at €138/month before any overage charges or higher add-on tiers.
 Need historical data beyond three seasons?
 Another €29 up front.
+Need broader odds depth or more meaningful metric coverage?
+The bill keeps moving.

 TheStatsAPI Pricing